saladchalice/Power-Outages-Predicting-Severity-and-Evaluating-Causes/README.md

 | PCT_LAND |   Percentage of land area in the U.S. state as compared to the overall land area in the continental U.S. (in %)   |
 | AREAPCT_UC |   Percentage of the land area of the U.S. state represented by the land area of the urban clusters (in %)   |

+My project is centered around the question: What are some of the important characteristics of severe power outages?
+To learn these characteristics is to understand factors that can lead to these outages, which is immensely important for mitigating the effects and incidence of severe outage events.
+This mitigation can then be enhanced by predictive algorithms, which pinpoint areas in the contiguous United States most susceptible to future outages and highlight areas in which intervention is most needed --and should intervention not be implementable, at the very least it is possible to afford those potentially affected with vital information to help prepare and better deal with outage events.

 # Data Cleaning and Exploratory Data Analysis
 ## Data Cleaning